-Lisa Vanderpump Blames Katie And James Kennedy Bad Behavior On Alcohol
+Lisa Vanderpump Blames Katie And James Kennedy’s Bad Behavior On Alcohol

 “You might as well pawn it and start a new life.”

-Both men admit that she is terrifying when drunk, and suggest she becomes another person.
+Both men admit that she is terrifying when drunk and suggest she becomes another person.
 Schwartz says he gets these texts weekly.

 “He calls me an alcoholic, but I have been pacing myself.
 He [Schwartz] better be home on his knees, kissing my feet, sucking my toes.
 Sucking the toe jam from between my toes.”